Reginleif88/reginleif_lab/docs/Project-11-VLAN-Network-Segmentation.md

 Remove-NetRoute -DestinationPrefix 0.0.0.0/0 -NextHop 172.16.0.1 -Confirm:$false

 # Update DNS to point to itself and H-WIN-DC2
+# Note: "Self first, partner second" - see explanation below
 Set-DnsClientServerAddress -InterfaceAlias "Ethernet" -ServerAddresses 172.16.5.10,172.17.5.10
 ```

+> [!NOTE]
+> **DNS Order Change:** Project 8 configured DNS as "partner first, self second" to resolve the AD Island problem during initial DC2 promotion.
+Now that both DCs have stable DNS services, we switch to "self first, partner second" which ensures:
+> - Faster local resolution (no cross-site latency for local queries)
+> - Continued operation if the VPN tunnel is temporarily down
+> - Each DC remains authoritative for its local zone data

 3. **Update DNS Records:**